Nervous System Regulation: Why the Body Leads Healing

 The Impact of Technology, Constant Input & Chronic Stress

 Our nervous systems evolved to respond to danger with quick bursts of adrenaline - then rest.
-Today?
-We face ongoing low-level threats: emails, social pressure, notifications, deadlines, bad news.
-Our bodies are always on.
+Today, stress is rarely acute, but almost always present.

 Why So Many Are Operating from Fight, Flight, or Freeze